-Easily split InDesign documents into separate InDesign files and/or PDF, Interactive PDF, PNG and JPEG files.
+Easily split InDesign documents into separate InDesign files and/or PDF, Interactive PDF, PNG, JPEG and InDesign snippet files.
 Options include one file per page, spread, group of pages, and more!
 Super-powerful file-naming options included!

 Extract Pages main features:

 - Split or extract all or part of an InDesign document into separate pages, spreads, or groups of pages, one file per page, spread, or group of pages.

 - Extract and create InDesign (.indd) files, PDF files, interactive PDF files, JPEG and PNG files, and InDesign snippets (.idms)!